InserirAquiNome/crypto/3_slackware_live.md

 # Create a live Slackware distro that runs on a DVD or a USB stick

-The usb stick variant can hold changes or in other words is a persistent instalation.
+The usb stick variant can hold changes or in other words is a persistent installation.

 ## Links